 One of our 9 essential tips for selling on Etsy from a previous article is to become part of the community.
 Keep that farmer’s market mentality — help out sellers in the next “stall” and they’ll, in turn, help you.
 This could be featuring them in your social media or mentioning them directly on your on Etsy page.

 The Etsy forums are a great place to make friends and strengthen your presence in the community.
 Don’t be afraid of befriending competitors either, as you may find there is more to gain from each other than to lose.
+You can gain great knowledge from existing sellers on what they’ve learned selling on Etsy.
 This advice holds true outside of Etsy, as in participating in events, festivals, or conventions where your niche group congregates.

 DO utilize the full power of social media marketing.